roger9696/contact-management/README.md

 - Ensure you have Python and Django installed.
 - The project follows the standard Django project structure.
 - The `Contact` model is defined in `contacts/models.py`.

-## License Information
-This project is licensed under the MIT License.